usethesource/rascal/src/org/rascalmpl/courses/CompileTimeErrors/UndeclaredModuleProvider/UndeclaredModuleProvider.md

 .Description

-link:/Rascal#Values-Location[Locations] provide very flexible ways to access files and external data sources.
+[Locations]((Rascal:Values-Location)) provide very flexible ways to access files and external data sources.
 There any many protocols (called _schemes_) that can be used (e.g., `file`, `http`, `home` and many others).
 This error is generated when an unknown scheme is used.